fbpx

 • Coccygeal vertebrae 1–4 fused: in the tailbone

-1. Cervical nerves (C1-C8): There are eight pairs of cervical nerves that emerge from the cervical region of the spinal cord, which is located in the neck.
+1. Cervical nerves (C1-C8): Eight pairs of cervical nerves emerge from the cervical region of the spinal cord, located in the neck.
 These nerves are responsible for the motor and sensory functions of the neck, shoulders, and upper limbs, as well as the diaphragm (C3-C5), which is essential for breathing.
-The cervical nerves also contribute to the formation of the cervical and brachial plexuses, which are complex networks of nerves that innervate the upper limbs and shoulders.
+The cervical nerves also form the cervical and brachial plexuses, which are complex networks of nerves that innervate the upper limbs and shoulders.

-4. Sacral nerves (S1-S5): There are five pairs of sacral nerves that emerge from the sacral region of the spinal cord, which is located in the pelvic area.
-These nerves play a crucial role in the motor and sensory functions of the lower limbs, as well as the pelvic organs such as the bladder, rectum, and reproductive organs.
+4. Sacral nerves (S1-S5): Five pairs of sacral nerves emerge from the sacral region of the spinal cord, which is located in the pelvic area.
+These nerves play a crucial role in the motor and sensory functions of the lower limbs and the pelvic organs, such as the bladder, rectum, and reproductive organs.
 The sacral nerves also contribute to the formation of the sacral plexus, which, as mentioned above, innervates the posterior thigh muscles and most of the lower limb.

 An Overview of Common Spinal Cord Injury Complications